fredrikbryntesson/support.vidhance.com/content/android/gettingstarted.md

 ## Changes in source code
 The VidhanceProcessor implementation in the nexus6 folder is an example of how to use the camera wrapper implementation in combination with the Vidhance library.
 You need some minor modifications before you start building.

+### Include correct VideoProcessor header
 Make sure the correct VideoProcessor header for your HAL version is included in VidhanceProcessor.h.
 ```
 #include "../hal3.2/VideoProcessor.h"
 ```

+### Configure GraphicBuffer
 Vidhance uses Android's *GraphicBuffer* class to allocate buffer memory.
 To maximize performance, Vidhance needs to be provided with a list of widths that are aligned in memory, i.e. no padding is used.
 This is device-specific and needs to be explicitly provided to Vidhance.
 The list should contain aligned widths in bytes for GraphicBuffers allocated with format *HAL_PIXEL_FORMAT_RGBA_8888*.
 Example array for Nexus 6:
 ```
 const int alignedWidth[ALIGNED_WIDTH_COUNT] = { 32 * 4, 64 * 4, 96 * 4,
   128 * 4, 256 * 4, 384 * 4, 640 * 4, 768 * 4, 896 * 4, 1152 * 4 };
 ```
-If you wish to skip this step you can simply provide an empty array, however this will cause a significant drop in performance.
+If you wish to skip this step for now, leave the array empty or as in the example.
+The array will optionally be provided to Vidhance later in the guide but it is not required.
+This will however cause a significant drop in performance so it should be configured at some point.

 <a name="Building"></a>
 # Building